yurug/learn-ocaml-tutorial/README.md

 ## What is to learn in this step ?

-* How to change the functions that compare student output, standard output and standard error.
+* How to change the functions that compare student output, standard output and standard error with the solution ones.

-* Signature of predefined testers, IO testers and corresponding builders.
+* Signatures of predefined testers, IO testers and corresponding builders.

-* An specific application: How to grade a student code using a predicat instead of a comparison with a solution function.
+* A specific application: How to grade a student code using a predicate instead of a comparison with a solution function.

 ## List of graded functions